 - 24/7 technical support

-iSpring Learn can be considered a well-rounded choice for employee training.
+iSpring Learn can be considered a well-rounded LMS for employee training.
 It provides extensive authoring capabilities while also giving training managers tools for automating the learning process and setting up recurrent training.
-On the user end, the platform boasts a beautiful mobile app, social learning via discussions, and direct messaging, plus gamification with badges and leaderboards.
+On the user end, the platform boasts a beautiful mobile app, social learning via discussions, and direct messaging, plus gamification with badges, points and leaderboards.

 For an additional price, you can get a subscription to Litmos Heroes, which will enable your employees to pick courses from a steadily growing library of training content made by industry professionals.
 This lets you save time you would otherwise spend building your own course library, especially on mandatory topics like “workplace safety.”

 Learners will find the mobile app handy – it can be used to download courses, while there’s an Internet connection, and view them when no network is available.
 It’s especially great that all of the functionality available in the browser version of the platform, including Discussion Forums, can also be accessed through the app.